 Be it a cheesy joke or a play on words, it’s important to keep Social fun and give your audience a reason to keep following you.
 Punny posts or a clever play on words will make your followers smile.

 15. Industry News

-You may be more up to date and aware than your audience on the ins and outs of your company, industry and all the latest updates.
+You may be more up-to-date and aware than your audience of the ins and outs of your company, industry and all the latest updates.

 If something is happening that impacts your business or customers then share it with them on Social Media too.
 Be careful not to post anything too controversial – unless you’re ready for mixed reactions!